Regd.No.: 126198/071/072

 • Amazing scenery from Tengboche monastery with cultural heritage.

-• Visiting traditional villages enrich with old custom and religion.
+• Visiting traditional villages is enriched with old customs and religion.

 • Home of the highlanders the Sherpa of Nepal Himalaya.

-• Into tranquil woodland of beautiful rhododendron, pines and birch trees.
+• Into tranquil woodland of beautiful rhododendrons, pines, and birch trees.

 Everest Panorama Trek Overviews

-Everest Panorama Trek has dependably been a standout among the most sought-after dreams in the life of the explorers and experienced fans.
-Everest area offers a few energizing and bold trekking and endeavors to the travelers.
+Everest Panorama Trek has dependably been a standout among the most sought-after dreams in the life of explorers and experienced fans.
+The Everest area offers a few energizing and bold trekking endeavors to travelers.
 Along these lines, the primary inclination of the sightseers who come to visit Nepal is Everest locale trekking.
-Among various energizing and invigorating trekking in the Everest region, Everest Panorama trek is a gentle climbing into the lap of the mammoth Himalayas keeping in mind the end goal to witness Mt Everest and other over 8 thousands meter high crests in this locale.
+Among various energizing and invigorating trekking in the Everest region, the Everest Panorama trek is a gentle climb into the lap of the mammoth Himalayas keeping in mind the end goal to witness Mt Everest and other over 8 thousand meters high crests in this locale.

-Climbing further up we go to Khumjung, a city it would, we have the capacity to witness the Everest see motel, Kunde specialist’s office and Khumjung School in our trek to Everest scene.
-Khumjung religious group boasts to have the Yeti scalp and we have space plan astute to check it.
-We move to the Tengboche religious group, the most famous in Everest region by methods for the assorted course of Monla, Phortse and Pangboche town to investigate the most settled shelter in the whole Everest area.
-Tengboche is remunerated with the points of view of Everest taking off behind Nuptse, Lhotse and including views of Ama Dablam, Kangtega, Thamserku, Tawache, Kangde peak.
+Climbing further up we go to Khumjung, a city that would, have the capacity to witness the Everest motel, Kunde specialist’s office, and Khumjung School in our trek to the Everest scene.
+The khumjung religious group boasts of having the Yeti scalp and we have a space plan astute to check it.
+We move to the Tengboche religious group, the most famous in the Everest region by methods for the assorted course of Monla, Phortse, and Pangboche towns to investigate the most settled shelter in the whole Everest area.
+Tengboche is remunerated with the points of view of Everest taking off behind Nuptse, and Lhotse and including views of Ama Dablam, Kangtega, Thamserku, Tawache, Kangde Peak.

 Itinerary Detail